The 2 Hotels:

-The lakefront is the best Golden Arrow’s best amenity at any time of year.
+The lakefront is the Golden Arrow’s best amenity at any time of year.

-The restaurant, Generations is right on Main Street so people walk in off the street and it feels like another town restaurant more than a hotel restaurant, which is good.
+The Golden Arrow’s restaurant, Generations is right on Main Street so people walk in off the street and it feels like another town restaurant more than a hotel restaurant, which is good.

-The breakfast buffet is good for fueling up for skiing and skating; the egg dishes we ordered off the menue were good, too.
+The breakfast buffet is good for fueling up for skiing and skating; the egg dishes we ordered off the menu were good, too.

 At night, dinner is fine and the desserts are really good.
 We stopped in after dinner elsewhere a few times to bring a couple of glasses of wine and a tiramisu or cheesecake back to the room.

 Both hotels have free parking.
 The Crowne Plaza has a large outdoor lot.
 The Golden Arrow has an outdoor lot and an underground garage that can be a little daunting in winter if you dom’t have really good tires.

 The Bottom Line:

-On balance our first choice in town is the Golden Arrow because of its roomier rooms and locale right on the lake and Main Street.
+On balance our first choice is the Golden Arrow because of its roomier rooms and locale right on the lake and Main Street.
 They’re in the middle of updating rooms, too, so we’re eager to go back and see how that comes along.
 It’s perfect when we are just three.

 But the Crowne Plaza is a better choice for an extended family or a group.
 It’s also our reliable plan B when there’s no room at the Golden Arrow, especially now that I know how to choose a better room.